SRE Agent Guardrails: A Defense-in-Depth Checklist

 The 11 layers

-11. Audit log.
-The 11th is least exciting and most important; it is what lets you debug, learn from, and prove anything about the other 10.
+- Layer 11: audit log.
+Least exciting, most important.
+The audit log is what lets you debug, learn from, and prove anything about the other 10.

 Each layer covers different failures

-Layer 4 catches the cases where layers 2 and 3 missed something subtle.
+- Layer 4 (approval) catches subtle misses.
+Cases where layers 2 and 3 allowed something subtle to slip through.

-Layer 11 is the only layer that helps after a failure; the others are preventive.
+- Layer 11 (audit) is post-failure.
+The only layer that helps after a failure; the rest are preventive.

 Order to add them

-As needed: layers 8 (loop detection), 10 (confidence threshold).
-Add when production data shows a need.
+- As needed.
+Layers 8 (loop detection) and 10 (confidence threshold).
+Add when production data shows a need; do not preempt.

 When 11 is too many

-Bounded internal agents (tool that fills a Jira ticket from logs) can drop to 4 or 5 layers.
-The high-stakes layers are not warranted.
+- Bounded internal agents.
+A tool that fills a Jira ticket from logs can drop to 4 or 5 layers.
+The high-stakes layers are not warranted at this scope.

 Testing the layers

-Each layer should have at least one eval case that fires it.
-"This case should trip the cap" — pass if it does, fail if it does not.
+- Per-layer eval.
+Each layer has at least one eval case that fires it.
+“This case should trip the cap” passes if the cap fires.

-Combined cases test layer interactions.
-"This case requires layer 3 to refuse, then layer 4 to escalate, then layer 11 to record."
-The agent should pass all three.
+- Combined cases.
+Layer interactions.
+“This case requires layer 3 to refuse, then layer 4 to escalate, then layer 11 to record.”
+The agent passes all three.

-Run quarterly red-team exercises.
-Engineer scenarios specifically designed to slip through the layers; close any gaps found.
+- Quarterly red team.
+Engineer scenarios specifically designed to slip through the layers; close any gaps the exercise surfaces.